urquha/harvest_forecast_to_bigquery/README.md

 ## Testing
-Currently the cloud function can be triggered from the testing tab in the gcp console.!
+Currently the cloud function can be triggered from the testing tab in the gcp console.

+Unit tests can be run by navigating to the cloud functions folder and running:

+`pip install -r requirements.txt`

+`pytest`